MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1012-scenario-include.md

-Get an overview of all projects, grouped by customer with a focus on scheduled price, percentage of completion, and invoiced amounts.
+Get an overview of all projects, with focus on scheduled price, percentage of completion, and invoiced amounts for each customer.